Buffer

 Read

-The function cxBufferGet() is a fgetc()-like function which returns the next byte in the buffer converted to an int.
+The function cxBufferGet() is an fgetc()-like function which returns the next byte in the buffer converted to an int.
 Similar to fgetc() it returns EOF when there are no more bytes in the buffer.

 When all bytes from the buffer have been read, the function cxBufferEof() returns true.